NemID

 For users of NemID for business

-All companies, authorities and organisations that use NemID for business (Employee Signature), need to switch to MitID Business before NemID for business closes.
+All companies, authorities and organisations that use NemID for business (Employee Signature), need to switch to MitID Business.

 Read more about MitID for business:

-The Danish national eID, MitID, is every resident’s personal key to digital services in Denmark, including self-service solutions provided by the public sector.
+The Danish national eID, MitID, is every resident’s personal key to digital services in Denmark, including self-services provided by the public sector.

 In Denmark, your contact with the public authorities and many private companies starts on the internet.
 In a large number of areas, you are obliged to use digital self-service.